 When you show up with your ticket you must have two things that are non negotiable.

 - The Credit Card Used for the Purchase

 I cannot stress enough not to forget these two items.
 We neglected to read the requirements, which is fairly typical for us, and decided that because we were going to a water park we could cut down on the number of things we brought with us and could potentially lose and/or have stolen by having only Gabriel bring his ID and credit card.

 ► For Kids: If you do anything in the Mexican Riviera, take your kids here.
-Xel-Há is the ultimate water playground and nature’s aquarium.
+Xel-Há is the best Xcaret Water Park in Mexico and is the ultimate water playground and nature’s aquarium.

 Have you been to one of the Xcaret parks in Mexico?
 Which one did you go to?
 Did you have as much fun as we did?

 We think it would be hard to beat the incredible experience we had at Xel-Há, but we’d love to hear which one we should try on our next adventure to the Mexican Riviera.

 Check out our podcast on Xel-Há, the best Xcaret Water Park in Mexico, and all the fun water activities we participated in the Yucatán!